imranyahya69/laracast-vue-learning/Readme.md

 ## Setting up JSON Server
 To use JSON Server, run the following command:

 ```npm install json-server --save-dev```

 ## To start the server, run the following command:

 ```npx json-server db.json```

 ## To specify a different port, use the -p option:

 ```npx json-server db.json -p 3001```

 ## Starting the Application
 To start the application, run the following command:

 ```npm run start```

 Or

+Run these cmmands in parallel using two terminals:

 ```npx serve```

 ```npx json-server db.json -p 3001```

 This command will start the development server and open your browser to http://localhost:3000.